atharvacc/User-Level-Thread/REPORT.md

 we assign it to the retval provided.
 We then check for the TID in the READY and blocked queue.
 If present in ready we update the BLOCKED QUEUE with the cur_thread.
 Assign the isBlocked to 1, and then yield.
 Which will schedule the next available thread, and not enqueue the blocked thread to the ready queue.
 If it is present in the BLOCKED queue, then we block the currently running thread, by enqueing it into the BLOCKED QUEUE and set the isBlocked value to 1.
 If none of these if/else statements has the value, then the TID is not present anywhere and we return a -1.

+#### Preempt Implementation and usage within uthread
+- We have a signal handler that just calls uthread_yield after the timer goes off.
+- For disabling, we define an empty sigset_t  and the the SIGVTALRM signal to it.
+We use sigprocmask to disable and enable the preempts.

+##### Usage within uthread.c